 The shows are based on real historical events.
 Experience the world most famous jail Alcatrez in a whole other and total creepy way in the Ghosts of Alcatrez.

-- The day pass at The San Francisco Dungeon is $22 making it the cheapest tourist attraction in California.
+- The day pass at The San Francisco Dungeon is $22 making it one of the 15 cheapest tourist Attractions in the USA.

 How to get there